-- Business conditions risk—Demand for commercial real estate space depends on things such as economic conditions, GDP, employment, demographics, household income, and market demand/supply conditions.
+- Business conditions risk—Demand for commercial real estate space depends on, for example, economic conditions, GDP, employment, demographics, household income, and market supply-and-demand conditions.
 Changes in these could potentially affect both current income and real estate values and, therefore, potential total returns.

 - Interest-rate risk—Rising interest rates are a risk factor for commercial real estate as properties are typically purchased with borrowed funds.
 Often, rising rates increase the cost of borrowing, which in turn may potentially affect profits and, therefore, potential total returns.

-Other risk factors exists such as systemic risk, property-specific risks and natural disasters.
+Other risk factors exist, such as systemic risk, property-specific risk, and natural disasters.
 While not all risks can be identified ahead of time, risks that are identifiable can be planned for to an extent with a disciplined risk management process in place.

 Real estate can diversify risk and contribute to long-term returns